Tyill/sunnet/README.md

-SkyNet is a deep learning library designed for both efficiency and flexibility.
+SkyNet is a light deep learning library.

 | **`Linux/Windows`** | **`License`** |
 |------------------|------------------|